Arielle0222/Arielle0222/README.md

 ## 😎 About Me

 Hello!
-I’m **SEOHEE KIM(ARIELLE)**, a student majoring in Software and Artificial Intelligence (SW/AI) in Republic of Korea.🇰🇷 I am dedicated to becoming a **Autonomous Driving Engineer** specializing in **perception and environment modeling** solutions for autonomous vehicles.
-This GitHub page showcases my learning journey, ongoing projects, and the technology stack I am working with.

-## 🚀 Objective

-My goal is to contribute to a future where **software-driven automobiles offer seamless mobility and ensure free from accidents**.
-By designing and implementing advanced machine learning models for autonomous driving systems, I aim to create a future where everyone can move without worry.

-I am focusing on an **Model-Driven** approach to tackle the complex challenges in autonomous driving technology.
-While I may not possess extraordinary talents, I am committed to taking on challenges without hesitation.
-I believe that courage and determination are key to driving innovation and achieving impactful results in the field of autonomous vehicles.
+I’m **SEOHEE KIM (ARIELLE)**, a graduate with a degree in Software and Artificial Intelligence (SW/AI) from South Korea 🇰🇷.
+I am working towards becoming an **Autonomous Driving Software Engineer**, with a particular focus on **in-vehicle communication systems** for autonomous vehicles.

 ## 🔧 Technology Stack